fpsvogel/fpsvogel.com/src/_posts/2023-03-15-ruby-parslet-parsing-and-transformation.md

 (*Surely* there are other people who do that… *\*does some googling\** [See?](https://sophieneville.net/2019/05/29/the-diary-of-a-lone-litter-picker-20-reasons-why-its-good-to-collect-trash/) I'm not alone!)

-But I had another reason to make this odd gem: **I wanted to explore an approach to text parsing that doesn't rely so much on regular expressions.** So I used the [Parslet](https://kschiess.github.io/parslet/) gem, and I thought it would be worth writing this post on how it went.
+But I had another reason to make this odd gem: **I wanted to explore a more structured approach to text parsing** than what I've come up with on my own so far.
+So I used the [Parslet](https://kschiess.github.io/parslet/) gem, and I thought it would be worth writing this post on how it went.

-## Regular expressions: a problem?
+## Regular expressions: not the problem

+Here's the backstory.
+I'm building another gem called [Reading](https://github.com/fpsvogel/reading) that parses my CSV reading log.
+It has a custom-built parser that is quite messy, for reasons that I couldn't articulate until just now when I tried Parslet.

+At first I thought the messiness came from the numerous regular expressions in my homespun parser.
+The well-known saying comes to mind:

 > Some people, when confronted with a problem, think “I know, I'll use regular expressions.”
 Now they have two problems.
 >
 > – [Jamie Zawinski](regex.info/blog/2006-09-15/247)

-Here's the backstory.
-I'm building another gem called [Reading](https://github.com/fpsvogel/reading) that parses my CSV reading log.
-Its custom-built parser relies heavily on regular expressions, and it's a lot messier than I'd like.
-In particular, it's not easy to re-use code for similarly-parsed syntax that occurs in different places.

-For example, extra information about a book (series, volume, publisher, etc.) can appear as part of one of two columns, depending on whether I've read the book in multiple editions.
-I've worked out different ways to re-use the parsing code in cases like this, but the solutions are not uniform or elegant.

-**In short, regular expressions aren't in themselves very modular or composable**, and it's up to me to make up for it by building a neat and tidy parsing structure around them.
-And I haven't done a good job of that so far.
-(Then there's the separate problem that all but the simplest regular expressions are **hard to read and understand**.)

-Before I set out on an epic quest to tame my regular expressions, I wanted to explore an alternative approach that is more structured and harder to make a mess of.
+It's true that some of my regular expressions are long and hard to read, but **I don't think regular expressions are the problem** because even if I broke them up and made them easier to read, that parser code would still be a mess.

+The problem with my Reading parser, I now realize, is this: **it mixes up parsing and transformation** rather than separating them into two steps.

+*Hold up, what is "transformation" and how is it different from parsing?* I didn't know either, before I tried Parslet.
+So let's take a look at Parslet to find out!

 ## Discovering Parslet

-In the book [Text Processing with Ruby](https://pragprog.com/titles/rmtpruby/text-processing-with-ruby/) I found what I was looking for: Parslet.
-Below is a simple parser and transform similar to the example in the book.
+In the book [Text Processing with Ruby](https://pragprog.com/titles/rmtpruby/text-processing-with-ruby/) I found the structured parsing tool that I was looking for: Parslet.
+Below is an example similar to the one in the book.

 A lot of the syntax is self-explanatory, and for the rest you can refer to Parslet's [Get Started](https://kschiess.github.io/parslet/get-started.html), [Parser](https://kschiess.github.io/parslet/parser.html), and [Transformation](https://kschiess.github.io/parslet/transform.html) guides.